Revelation 19:6-10 · Revelation · Updated April 25, 2026

 Summary

 The passage from Revelation 19:6-10 is part of a vision experienced by John, a follower of Jesus, around 95 AD.
-In this vision, John hears a powerful sound, like a great multitude, rushing waters, and mighty thunder, praising God.
-This sets the stage for a significant event known as the marriage supper of the Lamb.
-The Lamb refers to Jesus, and the passage highlights the importance of this celebration in the heavenly realm.
+John hears a powerful sound, like a Great Multitude, rushing waters, and mighty thunder, praising God.
+This introduces an event known as the Marriage Supper of the Lamb.
+The Lamb refers to Jesus, and the passage emphasizes this celebration in the heavenly realm.

 Chiastic structure